Find Affordable College Courses

 Bethlehem, PA

-Lehigh University did quite well in this year’s ranking of the best places for materials engineering students to get a bachelor’s degree.
-It came in at #7 on the list.
-Lehigh is a moderately-sized private not-for-profit school located in the city of Bethlehem.
+With a ranking of #7, Lehigh University did quite well on this year’s best schools for materials engineering students working on their bachelor’s degree.
+Lehigh is a medium-sized private not-for-profit school located in the city of Bethlehem.

 Read full report on Materials Engineering at Lehigh University